HHS/simpler-grants-gov/documentation/decisions/adr/0013-backend-api-type.md

 ## Decision Outcome <!-- REQUIRED -->

-Chosen option: REST, because this option is widely opted, is highly scalable and can meet the demands of a large and active user base, and is flexible.
+Chosen protocol: REST, because this option is widely opted, is highly scalable and can meet the demands of a large and active user base, and is flexible.

 ## Pros and Cons of the Options <!-- OPTIONAL -->